d4vvv/MPT2-Project---LEDCUBE/Code/README.md

 # Important:

-For the proper working of the project the stack size is needed to be set to 0x00000400 (in startup_MKL05Z4.s).
+For the proper working of the project the Stack_Size is needed to be set to 0x00000400 (in startup_MKL05Z4.s).